Frequently Asked Fostering Questions

 Q: Do foster carers get paid?

-A: All foster carers, once approved by the Foster Panel, receive a weekly fostering allowance to cover day-to-day expenses, and a fee payment which increases dependent on your skills, experience and learning, This pay and progression scheme also provides additional rewards for carers who are able to care for sibling groups, helping brothers and sisters stay together.
+A: All foster carers, once approved by the Foster Panel, receive a weekly fostering allowance to cover day-to-day expenses, and a fee payment which increases dependent on your skills, experience and learning, This pay and progression scheme also provides additional rewards for carers who are able to care for a second or third child – for example: sibling groups, helping brothers and sisters stay together.
 There are additional allowances to help you organise holiday trips and birthdays, and we pay retainers for our specialist schemes, which provide an income between placements where carers are required to be home-based.
 We also provide financial support for foster carers attending training courses.

 Q: I’m interested in becoming a foster carer, what do I do now?

-A: Fill out the enquiry form above, and a member of our friendly fostering team will get back to you shortly.
+A: Fill out our simple enquiry form here, and a member of our friendly fostering team will get back to you shortly.
 We will then contact you and chat with you in more detail about the process of becoming a foster carer.
 Or you can phone us for a confidential chat on 0800 587 9900.

 Q: I still have more questions…